Achievement in Music (AIM) Piano Exams

 1) THEORY EXAM

-Administered in winter, typically on the last two Sundays of January (or the last Sunday of January and the 1st Sunday of February, depending on the calendar).
+Administered in winter, typically on the last two Sundays of January (or the last Sunday of January and the first Sunday of February, depending on the calendar).

-• Written Exam: Covers music theory concepts including: terms, symbols, key signatures, score analysis, and music history.
+• Written Exam: terms, symbols, key signatures, figured bass, score analysis, composers, and music history

 2) PERORMANCE EXAM

-Administered in spring, typically on the last two Sundays of April (or the last Sunday of April and the 1st Sunday of May, depending on the calendar).
+Administered in spring, typically on the last two Sundays of April (or the last Sunday of April and the first Sunday of May, depending on the calendar).

 • Technique: Five-finger patterns, scales, chord progressions, triads and inversions, four-note chords, and arpeggios

-• Repertoire: Performance of pieces selected from the 2014 AIM Syllabus, representing the major musical periods (Baroque, Classical, Romantic, and 20th/21st Century).
+• Repertoire: Performance of pieces representing the major musical periods (Baroque, Classical, Romantic, and 20th/21st Century).
 At least two pieces must be performed from memory at each level.

 Refer to the 2014 AIM Syllabus for specific curriculum requirements and repertoire lists.